itsANHonor/Cineshelf/DOCKER_IMPLEMENTATION.md

 ## 🎉 Conclusion

-Display Case is now fully containerized and production-ready!
+Cineshelf is now fully containerized and production-ready!
 The Docker implementation provides:

 - **Simplicity**: One command to deploy
 - **Reliability**: Automated setup and health checks